Submit Application

 Bead creates the onboarding application record.

-You track progress using the application status endpoints and related onboarding pages.
+You track progress using the status endpoints and application event webhooks.

 Typical response fields